alexwoolford/alexwoolford.github.io/_posts/2021-05-17-confluent-cloud-to-neo4j-aura.md

     Set Kafka cluster "lkc-dxgzy" as the active cluster for environment "t1630".
     % ccloud kafka topic create meetup-member-group-topic --partitions 1

-The topic was created with a single partition because we're not going to produce a tsunami of data since it's just an example.
+The topic was created with a single partition.
+We're not going to produce a tsunami of data since it's just a simple example.

-We can now publish some records to the topic.
-The Python script below streams RSVP's from the Meetup RSVP endpoint.
-You can take a peek at the sample data by opening this url in your browser: https://stream.meetup.com/2/rsvps.
+The Python script below streams raw RSVP's from the Meetup RSVP endpoint, parses out a meaningful subset of the data, and produces messages to the Kafka topic.
+You can take a peek at the raw sample data by opening this url in your browser: [stream.meetup.com/2/rsvps](https://stream.meetup.com/2/rsvps).

     #!/usr/bin/env python3
     from confluent_kafka import Producer